crkaide/PyBer_Analysis/README.md

 Following the initial presentation, the CEO requested a written report addressing a line graph representing weekly fares by city type.

-Although the initial analysis was thorough, the presentation did not address the data from a longitudinal perspective, and recommendations were therefore informed by trends.
+Although the initial analysis was thorough, the presentation did not address the data from a longitudinal perspective, and recommendations were therefore not informed by trends.
 The following graph closes that gap.

 ## Results